-Mark your calendar for the 2015 First Tuesdays at the Capitol:
+Materials for May 5, 2015 First Tuesdays at the Capitol

 Although the Texas Legislature is becoming more hyper-partisan and hyper-political, TMA will continue to work for what’s best for patients and their physicians.
 Medicine’s 2015 legislative agenda, based on TMA’s Healthy Vision 2020, second edition, will focus on:

-Meanwhile, TMA will push for big improvements in Medicaid, strong anti-tobacco and obesity-fighting laws, better protections for physicians' independent clinical judgment, and major reductions in government red tape and interference in medical practice.
+TMA will push also for big improvements in Medicaid, strong anti-tobacco and obesity-fighting laws, better protections for physicians' independent clinical judgment, and major reductions in government red tape and interference in medical practice.

 With the tremendous team of grassroots physicians, alliance members, county medical society leaders, and paid lobbyists, medicine will be up to the challenge.
 It is absolutely essential for medicine to engage our representatives and senators early and often.